matrix-org/synapse/README.rst

 **Authbind**

-``authbind`` allows a program which does not not run as root to bind to low-numbered ports in a controlled way.
+``authbind`` allows a program which does not run as root to bind to low-numbered ports in a controlled way.
 The setup is simpler, but requires a webserver not to already be running on port 80. **This includes every time Synapse renews a certificate**, which may be cumbersome if you usually run a web server on port 80.
-Nevertheless, if you're sure port 80 is not being used for any other purpose then all that is necessary is the
+Nevertheless, if you're sure port 80 is not being used for any other purpose then all that is necessary is the following:
-following:

 Install ``authbind``.
 For example, on Debian/Ubuntu::